- You must complete the marked course on foot under your own power.

 - Littering is prohibited.

-- 10/21/42K will pass all check points without any sign in – our staff will note your number.
+- 10/21/42km will pass all check points without any sign in – our staff will note your number.

 - There will be water and fruit available at all checkpoints.
-Revive drink will be at all CP except 1 and 6.
 All other food you will have to carry for the duration of the race.

 - Outside assistance from supporters is only permitted at the checkpoints.

 - If you are in trouble or need medical assistance on the course you should use the TRANSPORT number printed on the backside of your race number.
+He will coordinate medical and transport.
 Please make contact to the local people and ask to them to speak to our safety team.
 The locals will be able to tell your exact location to our crew.

 - If you withdraw, you MUST informed our race team – call the TRANSPORT number on your race number or tell our check point staff.